 Allan M. Weissman, M.D.

-Dr. Allan Weissman earned his B.S. from Stony Brook University in 1977 and his M.D. from Albert Einstein College of Medicine in 1981.
-After a residency in Internal Medicine at Washington University, he came to NIH where he was a post-doctoral fellow in NICHD where, among other things, he cloned and characterized the zeta subunit of the T cell antigen receptor.
-In 1989, he joined the NCI as an independent investigator.
-In 2001 he was appointed Laboratory Chief and is currently the Chief of the Laboratory of Protein Dynamics and Signaling.
+Allan Weissman earned his B.S. from Stony Brook University in 1977 and his M.D. from Albert Einstein College of Medicine in 1981.
+After residency in Internal Medicine at Barnes Hospital at Washington University in St. Louis, he came to NIH as a Staff Fellow in NICHD where, among other things, he cloned and characterized the zeta subunit of the T cell antigen receptor.
+He was recruited to NCI as an independent investigator in 1989, was tenured in 1997, and was appointed as a CCR Laboratory Chief in 2001.
 Dr. Weissman is an elected member of the American Society for Clinical Investigation and the Association of American Physicians.
+He retired in December 2023 and is now an NIH Scientist Emeritus associated with the CCR Women’s Malignancies Branch.